Janksturgh/Vue-Development-Skeleton/README.md

 ## About this project
-The basic usage for this project came about with the need to have a quick

-codebase that can run VueJS on a node express server.
+The basic usage for this project came about with the need to have a quick codebase that can run VueJS on a node express server, with the goal in mind to quickly build a website that consumes an API to render dynamic data to the frontend.

 ### Tech used
 - Bulma.io - CSS Framework